jaroszej/initialize_my_terminal/README.md

 ## Overall Goal

-These scripts automate the setup of a **development environment** on a Linux Ubuntu system, ensuring that:
-- Zsh is installed and configured as the default shell.
+- Zsh is installed and configured as the default shell to my taste.
 - Essential development tools and utilities are installed.
-- Zsh is enhanced with plugins for improved productivity.
+- Zsh is enhanced with plugins for improved productivity (and style).